Your child melts down over things that don’t make sense.

 What’s actually behind your child’s meltdowns

-A short, practical training for parents
+A brief training for parents

 In this presentation video, you’ll find real examples of how overload builds across the day—and why behavior can shift so quickly.